Material Event

 Examples of Material Events

-While not exhaustive, these events are almost always considered material:
+While not exhaustive, these events are almost always considered material by regulators and investors:

 Real-World Example: The CEO Health Disclosure